The Soccer Mom Blog logo

 • Begin stacking biscuits, finishing with the plain biscuit on top.
 Take the entire stack of biscuits and lay on its side in the loaf pan.

-• If using canned biscuits, bake for 25-30 minutes.
+• If using canned biscuits, bake for 55-60 minutes, or until biscuits are cooked through in the middle.
 If using from-scratch biscuits, bake 35-45 minutes.
 You'll know it's done with the top is golden brown and center is cooked.
 Exact cooking time may vary based on your oven and how soft you like the center.

 • Remove from oven and paint the top of the loaf with a bit of melted butter.
 Finish with a dusting of cinnamon sugar.